 Looking for the best buffet in Orlando to stuff your gullet?
 Look no further.
 We’ve combed the neighborhoods of the City Beautiful for some excellent options for a range of palates and budgets.
 Not surprisingly, Disney scored big, with flavorful international venues such as the wurst-lovers’ paradise of the Biergarten at the EPCOT World Showcase’s Germany Pavilion and the ever popular Boma, an Afrocentric delight at Disney’s Animal Kingdom Lodge.
 In fact, Disney’s version of Africa ranked twice with Tusker House, a breakfast-lunch-and-dinner outpost in the heart of its Animal Kingdom Park – one where character interaction tries to steal the food’s thunder at breakfast and lunch.
-Looking to venture beyond the Dark Continent in your dining escapades, consider the Puerto Rican/Dominican fare of El Palacio, convenient to shopping at the Florida Mall, or Memories of India, where the Sunday Champagne Brunch is all-you-can-eat – and drink.
-Indian food enthusiasts – and vegetarians – may also want to venture over to Woodlands Indian Cuisine come lunch time to take advantage of their midday buffet, a hugely popular one with locals.
-And large groups or families with a special event to celebrate might look to the skilled gauchos of Texas de Brazil, where the rules of churrascaria dictate the sizzling meat-to-diner ratio is a mandatory 20-to-1.
+Looking to venture beyond the Dark Continent in your dining escapades?
+Consider the Puerto Rican/Dominican fare of El Palacio, convenient to shopping at the Florida Mall, or Tamarind, where Indian food enthusiasts should hit them up for a midday buffet that's popular with locals.
+Large groups or families with a special event to celebrate might look to the skilled gauchos of Texas de Brazil, where the rules of churrascaria dictate the sizzling meat-to-diner ratio is a mandatory 20-to-1.
 Of course, if you’re looking for a buffet that’s always fresh, fast and (for many Americans) familiar, you can do no wrong with a stop at Sweet Tomatoes where the veggies are plentiful and crisp and the prices are reasonable.

 Just minutes from I-4 and the Altamonte Mall, Koy Wan may be a vast Asian buffet, but it's also surprisingly pretty and serene for a dining venue where patrons line up amid the stations and chafing dishes for all the familiar deep -fried, sauce-laden delicacies with which you are no-doubt familiar.
 In addition, however, Koy Wan's chefs serve all manner of sushi (traditional nigiri along with a host of creative rolls) and cooked-to-order hibachi dishes.
 Customers can choose from an array of meats and vegetables.
 Holidays such as Valentine's Day and Mother's Day, along with other occasions, often inspire special drinks and food selections in addition to the regular menu.
 (407) 628-8866)